cggh/panoptes/documentation/datasets.rst

 In addition, a subfolder ``customdata`` should be present.
 This location is used to specify *Custom data*, which has the following basic properties:

-- It only exists in the contect of a specific *workspace*.
+- It only exists in the context of a specific *workspace*.
 - It adds extra properties to a *data table* that already exists in the *dataset*.
 - The primary key of the *data table* (as defined in the settings) is used to link the custom properties to the original table.